acdcjunior/acdcjunior.github.io/_posts/2021-08-18-ddd-application-services-dos-and-donts.md

 <br>

-- Make then thin, they should not have heavy logic
+- Make them thin, they should not have heavy logic
   - Naturally, should not contain domain logic, but application logic
 - The application services are the part of your app that should contain most heavyweight integration logic (such as calling repositories or external services).
 This means their tests are going to be more complicated, likely integration tests.
 Therefore: